Forest-Economics-Goettingen/optimLanduse/README.md

 portfolio) is dominated by silvopasture and forest.
 According to Gosling et al. (2020), this reveals the potential of agroforestry to serve as a compromised solution to fulfill multiple ecological and economic functions.
-Recently, however, the average farm portfolio of the surveyed farms was mainly composed of pasture and cropland with only a small share of forest (14%).
+Recently, however, the observed average farm portfolio of the surveyed farms was mainly composed of pasture and cropland with only a small share of forest (14%).
 This reveals that not all of the selected objectives currently drive farmer’s land-cover decisions.
 The optimization approach can then be used to dive deeper into the effect of different goals on the resulting optimized land-cover composition and